-If you’re injured because of a slip-and-fall or trip-and-fall accident in a parking lot or at a store, hotel, restaurant, or another private property, you must seek sound legal advice and aggressive representation right away.
-Contact an experienced Philadelphia personal injury attorney at once.
+If you’re injured because of a slip-and-fall or trip-and-fall accident on someone’s property, in a parking lot or at a store, hotel, restaurant, you should seek sound legal advice and aggressive representation right away.
+Contact an experienced Philadelphia, PA premises liability personal injury attorney at once.

 ARE JOB-RELATED INJURIES HANDLED DIFFERENTLY?

 If you are injured on the job in Pennsylvania, you probably cannot sue your employer for damages.
 Instead, a workplace injury will probably qualify you for worker’s compensation benefits.
 Your employer may even have a video that can help.

 Still, you should have an injury attorney’s advice and guidance when you seek worker’s comp benefits.
 Your attorney can help you with the paperwork – so that no misunderstandings or mistakes delay your benefits – and handle your appeal if your worker’s comp claim is denied.